joshmode/dawgTracker/README.md

-# Dog Trackee by Joshmode
+# Dog Tracker by Joshmode

 A simple JavaFX application for tracking pet vitals, routines, and food intake.
 Created for fun by joshmode for his beloved dog Jojo <3